Making of Modern Georgia – A series of webinars and in person activities across the US

 2026

-March 13, 2026, 3pm EST. Visit to Library of Congress – in Person.
+March 13, 2026, 3pm EST. Visit to Library of Congress – featured in a story by Independence Avenue Media

 Located on a peninsula where trade routes from the north and south, and east and west, converge, Georgia has at times been part of the Eastern Mediterranean, the Middle East, and Europe (as a colony of the Russian empire).
 Foreign merchants, soldiers, religions, and ethnic minorities, have always had a major influence on the development of Georgian culture and statehood.
 How should we assess the role of immigrants in Georgian history and what is their role in the country today?